uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 ASCII actually took the same approach.
 Each ASCII character has a number between 0 and 255, and the representation for the character the number converted to an 8 bit binary number.
-ASCII is also a fixed length encoding scheme -- every character in ASCII is represented using 8 bits.
+ASCII is also a fixed length encoding scheme &ndash; every character in ASCII is represented using 8 bits.

-In practice, UTF-32 is rarely used -- you can see that it's pretty wasteful of space.
+In practice, UTF-32 is rarely used &ndash; you can see that it's pretty wasteful of space.
 UTF-8 and UTF-16 are both variable length encoding schemes, and very widely used.
 We will look at them next.